larpGit/larpwright/README.md

 If you want to ensure that only team members can access your website, you can use additional plugins, such as  [Restrict User Access](https://wordpress.org/plugins/restrict-user-access/).

 ## Translation
-The plugin is translation-ready and currently provided in English and German.
+The plugin is translation-ready and currently provided in English, German, and Japanese.
 Feel free to contribute.
-The pot-file for translations is located in the languages folder.
+The pot-file for translations is located in the [languages](/languages) folder.

 ## Copyright
 Copyright &copy; 2023, [Björn-Ole Kamm](https://www.b-ok.de)